Kensear/ip-check-hk-personal/README.md

 ### Issue: IP Labelled as Mainland by Google

-Due to some users using Google with Location Services📍 (like GPS) enabled, some IP addresses were labelled as Mainland by Google even if it is not❌ the actual IP address location.
+Due to some users in Mainland using Google with Location Services📍 (like GPS) enabled, some IP addresses were labelled as Mainland by Google even if it is not❌ the actual IP address location.

 You will see that all Google and YouTube services will have the "CN" region displayed in the test scripts.